aplteam/Logger/README.md

 This default behaviour can be switched off by setting `autoReOpen` to 0.

 ### Error Trapping
-By default all possible errors - accept invalid calls - are trapped withing the `Log` and `LogError` methods: a logging mechanism cannot be allowed to break an application which it should support.
+By default all possible errors - accept invalid calls - are trapped within the `Log` and `LogError` methods: a logging mechanism cannot be allowed to break an application.

 One exception: when creating an instance of `Logger` fails that causes a crash, but that means it was called with invalid parameters.